Boris Gardiner: Career

-Boris told Jamaican vlogger Teach Dem on February 14, 2023 that he did not receive a penny of royalties, or any payment, for Elizabethan Reggae.
+Boris told Jamaican vlogger Teach Dem on February 14, 2023 that he did not receive a penny of royalties, or any payment, for "Elizabethan Reggae".

-His debut album, Reggae Happening, was also released in 1970 but did not chart.
+His debut album, Reggae Happening, was also released in 1970, but did not chart.
 Music journalist Ian McCann said that the album "sold respectably for a reggae LP" in the UK.
 Gardiner's music continued to be popular in Jamaica, but interest waned in the UK.
 During the 1970s he continued session work, including several recordings for Lee "Scratch" Perry including Junior Murvin's "Police and Thieves".

-The Boris Gardiner Happening recorded a version of "Ain't No Sunshine" in 1973 with Paul Douglas singing lead, and Boris Gardiner playing bass guitar, for the album Is What's Happening.
+The Boris Gardiner Happening recorded a version of "Ain't No Sunshine" in 1973 with Paul Douglas singing lead, and Boris Gardiner playing electric bass, for the album Is What's Happening.

 In 1986, Gardiner recorded the single "I Wanna Wake Up with You", which became a surprise number one hit in the UK.
 It spent two months in the top ten.
 The accompanying album, Everything to Me also included the follow-up hit, "You're Everything to Me", which peaked at number 11.
-The single "The Meaning of Christmas" (a re-recording of "C–H–R–I–S–T–M–A–S") was also released later that year, and was a minor hit.
+The single "The Meaning of Christmas" (a re-recording of "C-H-R-I-S-T-M-A-S") was also released later that year, and was a minor hit.
 Later, Gardiner signed to RCA Records.
 In 2002, a 22-track anthology, The Very Best of Boris Gardiner, was issued on CD by Music Club.

 In 2015, his song "Every Nigger Is a Star" was sampled on "Wesley's Theory", the opening track of Kendrick Lamar's To Pimp a Butterfly.
 The song also opens the 2016 film Moonlight.